A model structure on the category of small categories for coverings

-We define a new model structure on the category of small categories, which is intimately related to the notion of coverings and fundamental groups of small categories.
-Fibrant objects in the model structure coincide with groupoids, and the fibrant replacement is the groupoidification.
+A{ BSTRACT}.
+We consider a model structure on the category of small categories, which is intimately related to the notion of coverings and fundamental groups of small categories.
+Fibrant objects coincide with groupoids, and the fibrant replacement is the groupoidification. \\